-Once you have done so, you should generate keywords.
+Once you have selected a topic and received approval for it from Prof. Villanasco, you should generate keywords.
 Keywords are search terms that you use when searching for information about your topic.
 The above video explains how you can write keywords.
 Watch it, then continue reading this section.

 Remember that your topic is: “What ideas or patterns create difficulties for our first-year students in the transition from high school to college?"
 Condense your topic into just a few essential words.
 Here are a few examples: